 Andy Cohen apologizes after revealing Kyle Richards recently had plastic surgery

-It was an eventful night on , Wednesday, when the Real Housewives producer spilled some secret beans.
-Cohen was speaking with Real Housewives of Beverly Hills star Kyle Richards, when he accidentally revealed that she had plastic surgery 3 weeks ago.
+It was an eventful night on Watch What Happens Live With Andy Cohen: After Show, Wednesday, when the Real Housewives producer spilled some secret tea.
+Cohen was speaking with Real Housewives of Beverly Hills star, Kyle Richards, when he accidentally revealed that she had plastic surgery three weeks ago.

 “How’s the breast reduction surgery working out?”
 Cohen asked near the top of the after show.